Grace Baptist Association

-The Association of Grace Baptist Churches (South East) (abbreviated as AGBC(SE)) is an association of churches in London and South East England.
+The Grace Baptist Association is an association of churches in southern England.
+Until 2025 it was called the Association of Grace Baptist Churches (South East) but was renamed with the addition of churches in both West Anglia and East Anglia.

-As of 2024 there are 70 member churches in the association.
-All the members of the association are independent Baptist churches of an evangelical persuasion.
+As of 2025 there are 99 member churches in the association plus 1 church plant.
+All the members of the association are independent Baptist churches of a reformed, evangelical persuasion.

 The association is a registered charity and is a corporate partner of Affinity.
 As part of its work, it provides advice and support for its members.
 It is also involved in lobbying the government on issues important to its members, through its membership of Churches' Legislation Advisory Service (CLAS).

 History

 The Association was established in 1871 as the Metropolitan Association of Strict Baptist Churches (MASBC), an association of 23 Strict Baptist churches.
 John Stevens, a Baptist minister in London, was noted for his influence in the formation of the association, which was motivated by concern to maintain clear Calvinist doctrines.

 The name "Strict" represented the position that the churches had on a strict or closed communion (also known at the Lord's Table), whereby the churches required all those taking part in this ordinance to be baptised by immersion.
 The name "Strict" was, however, often misunderstood and gave the wrong impression to those outside of the churches, and so they later became known as "Grace Baptist" churches.
 This was reflected in the association's change of name to the current form.

-As of 2022 there are 65 member churches in the association.